dyo/dyo/README.md

 '.myapp' // a selector
 document.createElement('div') // a created element

+// or even a function
+function el () {
+	// if we change the element we return
+	// calling the render instance will
+	// update accordingly, for example
+	// the next time render instance is called
+	// if the element it gets from this function
+	// is different from the element it recieved
+	// on the previous call it will execute
+	// a fresh mount to the new element, on the other hand
+	// if it the same it will run a patch update return document.body;
+}

 dio.createRender(__, mount)

 // note that the default mount is document.body if nothing is passed.